adamralph/adamralph.github.com/_posts/2014-03-15-no-tech-lead.md

 ### Communication

+> Good tech leads know that their role is much more than writing code, that effective communication is a vital part of their job, and that time spent making their team more efficient is time well spent.
+They acknowledge that some communication overhead is necessary when working on a team, and they sacrifice some personal productivity for overall team productivity.

+> Bad tech leads believe that they are most productive when they are writing code, and think communication is a distraction.
+They do not optimize for overall team productivity, but rather for what works best for themselves.
+They get frustrated when they have to take time to lead.

 Communication is not an overhead.
 It is the lifeblood of a team.

 A team which does not have enough communication is dysfunctional.
 The things listed in 'good' and 'bad' apply to a team, not an individual.

 ### Relationship with Product

+> Good tech leads are in a conversation with product managers and designers about how the product should work.
+They are not afraid to push back on decisions they disagree with, but keep the product goals in mind and know when to accommodate them.
+They find creative workarounds to technical constraints by suggesting alternative product formulations that are less technically demanding, and help PMs and designers understand technical challenges so that they make informed trade-offs themselves.

+> Bad tech leads throw product decisions “over the wall” and do not take ownership of the product.
+They push back due to technical constraints but do not offer alternatives or explanations.

 I would simply replace the term 'tech lead' with 'team' in this entire section.